 I began to play soccer when I was three years old.
-After years of practicing in the garage, traveling from coast to coast, and a quite a few ankle injuries, I accepted an offer to play Division 1 collegiate soccer.
+After years of practicing in the garage, traveling from coast to coast, and quite a few ankle injuries, I accepted an offer to play Division 1 college soccer.

 Throughout my life, being an athlete has helped shape who I am today, both professionally and personally.
 Scroll for a play by play.